Customers don’t usually see one ad and then click over to purchase.

 That is the question answered by the nearly universal (and challenging) problem of attribution.

-Note: we launched a course in ConversionXL Institute taught by Kelly Gray, Program Manager – Attribution, at Google.
+Note: we launched a course in CXL Institute taught by Kelly Gray, Program Manager – Attribution, at Google.
 It goes deeper into the topics brought up in this article.